Questions

 How do compensation and growth work if titles matter less?

 Growth has to include deeper craft, broader contribution, and stronger stewardship.
-Compensation should reflect sustained ownership, maintenance work, and learning transfer, not only visible project wins.
+Compensation should reflect sustained ownership, maintenance work, learning transfer, and other visible or invisible forms of contribution, not only project wins that happen to be easy to see.

 What about deep specialists?